 A quick web image search for the word “resume” reveals ample resume examples that are based on a ubiquitous design language, which has not seen much evolution since the 1990s.
+What should a resume look like?
+Well, apparently like this:

 - Excess of text on the page.